-Today electronic miniaturization is one of the major challenges of EMS.
-For nearly 50 years, éolane has developed its expertise to support its customers in their product developments in order to make them more efficient but the electronic function of assemblies is no longer the exclusive performance element of the system.
-Indeed, the mechanical characteristics such as size, weight, and the capacity of integration in a case designed for the intended uses of the product, are more and more preponderant and the miniaturization of the devices is today an important performance axis of electronic systems.
+Today electronic miniaturization is one of EMS major challenges.
+For nearly 50 years, éolane has guaranteed its technological and industrial sovereignty by developing its expertise in advanced electronics to support its customers in their product development to make them more efficient.
+The electronic function of assemblies is no longer the exclusive performance element of the system.
+Indeed, the mechanical characteristics such as size, weight, and the capacity of integration in a case designed for the intended uses of the product, are more and more preponderant and the miniaturization of the devices is today an important quality and performance axis of electronic systems.

 - Increase in thermal performance